Is Accelerated Resolution Therapy right for you?

 These are not the things that come to mind for most cancer patients or people in general when they think about therapy.
 But they are exactly how licensed therapist Laney Rosenzweig describes Accelerated Resolution Therapy (ART), an evidence-based process she developed.
 ART assists patients in creating new images of past trauma they have experienced using eye movements to enhance this process and increase relaxation.

-Cancer Support Community North Texas is now offering this innovative therapy that helps resolve client’s problems quickly without them having to share many details.
+This innovative therapy helps resolve client’s problems quickly without them having to share many details.
 This is appealing to people who have experienced or are experiencing trauma, like in the case of loss or an ongoing serious illness.
 People often go from feeling overwhelmed with fear and hopelessness to feeling a sense of calm and even joy in just one session.
 How is this possible?

 According to Laney, who has spent over three decades in the mental health field, ART uses eye movements like those we experience during sleep to tap into your mind, so you can create your own solutions, “like dreams where we get to choose a good ending.”
 The eye movements help access the creative part of our brain to reprocess painful images using new images that the client creates.
 Clients get to change the scene in their minds in the way that they want.
 The client does all the work, and the therapist is there as a creative guide.